Shivdhakar/Networking-Internship/Notes/week10.md

-# Router Redundancy, Firewall, and VPN
+# Router Redundancy and Firewall

 In a corporate network, the main goals are: